Del Ennis: Late career

 Ennis' career ended with a mid-season release by the White Sox in 1959, after having been acquired from Cincinnati during the first week of the 1959 season.
-On May 1, he was traded to the White Sox, helmed by Al López, where Ennis became the starting left fielder throughout May into early June 1959.
+On May 1, he was traded to the White Sox, managed by Al López, where Ennis became the starting left fielder throughout May into early June 1959.
 In the first 11 games with the White Sox, Ennis drove in seven runs including a game-winner in mid-May at Yankee Stadium.
-In fact, Ennis had four game-winning hits in six games in early 1959 and the White Sox went on to win the AL pennant.
-However, Ennis was not with the team that played the Dodgers in the 1959 World Series, although he was voted a one-fourth WS share after it.
-To make room on the roster for Norm Cash, who had completed his military service commitment, Ennis was waived by the Sox in mid-June 1959, thus ending a career spanning 14 seasons.
+Ennis had four game-winning hits in six games in early 1959 and the White Sox went on to win the AL pennant.
+However, Ennis was not with the team that played the Dodgers in the 1959 World Series, although he was voted a one-fourth WS share.
+To make room on the roster for Norm Cash, who had completed a military commitment, Ennis was waived by the Sox in mid-June 1959, ending a career spanning 14 seasons.

 His defensive replacement for the White Sox in that period was Johnny Callison, who later was traded to and starred with the Phillies.

 With Chicago, Ennis batted .219, with 2 home runs, 7 runs batted in with 96 at bats.
 The White Sox released Ennis on June 20.
 They called up Jim McAnany to play right field and moved Al Smith from right field to left field for the balance of the season.
 With personal problems in his family, Ennis needed to return to Philadelphia.